webgpu/webgpufundamentals/webgpu/lessons/webgpu-1dlut.md

 +  gui.addColor(settings, 'duotoneColor2');
 ```

-And with that we get our duotone affect.
+And with that we get a duotone affect.

 {{{example url="../webgpu-post-processing-image-adjustments-duotone.html"}}}